-- The basis for the procedure is the determination of the absorbed dose per MU under reference conditions: - 10 cm depth in water, source-detector distance equal to a) the isocentre distance (generally 100 cm) and a 10cm x 10cm field size at this distance, b) the regular source-skin distance (generally 100 cm) and a field size of 10cm x 10cm at this distance.
+- The basis for the procedure is the determination of the absorbed dose per MU under reference conditions: - 10 cm depth in water, source-detector distance equal to - a) the isocentre distance (SAD, generally 100 cm) and a 10cm x 10cm field size at this distance, - or - b) the regular source-skin distance (SSD, generally 100 cm) and a field size of 10cm x 10cm at this distance. - The traditional MU calculation using dosimetric quantities referring to dose maximum has been replaced by a formalism which applies quantities referring to measurements at 10 cm depth for all photon beam qualities. - The reason for this change is that the maximum dose depends on the degree of electron contamination that varies critically with change in beam geometry.